arunelias/session-alive/CONTRIBUTING.md

 - [Translations](#translations)
 - [Code](#coding)

-If at any time you need help you can always open an Issue on the GitHub page and someone will help you to get started.
+If at any time you need help you can always open an Issue on the GitHub page and someone will help you get started.

 Also, if you have found an error or bug, please create an issue on GitHub.
 This is the fastest way to get it fixed and helps greatly to improve Session Alive for everyone.
 Lot's of misbehavior are caused by simple mistakes and can be fixed easily, but only once they are known to exist.